A Custom Home Building Guide

 6. Finalization

 A single point of contact makes it easier for you to coordinate your building efforts.
-This is why even though we primarily handle the manufacturing of walls and trusses for the home, our work with the customer starts in the design phase.
+This is why our work with the customer starts in the drafting phase.

 • Come up with a preliminary design and refine your plans